Department: Health Technologies, Radiologic Technology

 The Mammography certificate program prepares students to sit for the national certification examination in mammography offered by the American Registry of Radiologic Technologists (ARRT).
 The Program meets MQSA initial education requirements for mammographers and continuing education.
 This program leads to a technical certificate and can usually be completed in one semester.

-Entrance Date: Spring and Fall Semesters
+Entrance Date: Spring Semester

 Age: 17 years old for entrance into Health Technology pre-occupational curriculum; 18 years old for entrance into Health Technology programs.

 Education: Open to anyone who is registered with the ARRT as a radiographer (RT)R.